inducer/pytato/doc/design.rst

         A[(A > 0).tagged(CountNamed("mycount"))]

--   :class:`Placeholder` expressions, like all array expressions, are considered read-only.
+-   :class:`pytato.array.Placeholder` expressions, like all array expressions, are considered read-only.
 When computation begins, the same actual memory may be supplied for multiple :term:`placeholder name`\ s, i.e. those arrays may alias.